doki-nordic/nrfxlib-1/nrf_rpc/README.rst

-.. _serialization:
+.. _nrf_rpc:

-Remote Procedure Serialization library
+nRF_RPC (Remote Procedure Calls) library
-######################################
+########################################

-The Remote Procedure Serialization library is RTOS-agnostic serialization library for Nordic Semicoductor SoCs.
+The nRF_RPC is a remote procedure calls library for for Nordic Semicoductor SoCs.
+RTOS-agnostic serialization library .

-The Remote Procedure Serialization module provides an possibility to calling function on the Remote processors and receiving an asynchronous events from it.
+The nRF_RPC library provides a possibility to call a function on the remote processors in both synchronous and asynchronous way.

-The remote processor could be a separate device of any type (including e.g. a PC), or another core on the same system.
+Depending on the transport layer the remote processor is not limited to a single device.
+It also could be a separate device of any type (including e.g. a PC), or another core on the same system.

-The Remote Procedure Serialization libraries simplify the serialization of user API such as Bluetooth stack and executing it on a remote CPU.
+The nRF_RPC library simplify the serialization of user API such as Bluetooth stack and executing it on a remote CPU.
-The libraries are operating system independent so it can be used with default operating system or bare-metal application after porting it.
+The library is operating system independent so it can be used with any operating system after porting just a transport layer of the library.

-The module uses `TinyCBOR <https://intel.github.io/tinycbor/current/>`_ library as serializator.
+Additional layer of the API is added that uses `TinyCBOR <https://intel.github.io/tinycbor/current/>`_ library as serialization.

 .. toctree::
    :maxdepth: 2